akashgonzlaves080/Beginner-Solidity-Module-3/README.md

 # MyToken Smart Contract

-This is a simple Solidity smart contract that creates a token called "MUSHTANG" with the abbreviation "MUSH".
+This is a simple Solidity smart contract that creates a token called "TREES" with the abbreviation "TR".
 It has a total supply that starts at 0, and uses a mapping of addresses to balances to keep track of how many tokens each address holds.

 The contract includes two functions: mint and burn.